daronphang/programming-resources/networking/hardware/LAN.md

 - **Firewall protection:** Protects against outside threats
 - **Network security:** Secures your home network by hiding the IP addresses of your devices from the public internet
 - **Parental controls:** Restrict internet access for certain devices
-- **Connecting to VPN:** Provides additional escurity and privacy for your home network
+- **Connecting to VPN:** Provides additional security and privacy for your home network

 ## Gateway